Every wedding, proposal, and engagement shoot tells a tale. Here are some of the newest.

 The thing about small weddings and this photographer is that this photographer starts to feel about ten to twenty times bigger in proportion to the rest of the crowd than he’s comfortable being.
 I basically stood in the corner and shot as needed, keeping the shutter on silent and the flash to a minimum.

-Anyway, yesterday’s wedding happened as a direct consequence of Vladimir Putin’s murderous, criminal, and fortunately incompetently run war in Ukraine.
-I take some delight in the fact that the war has revealed the bravery and resolve of the Ukranian people to stand up to aggression; on a smaller scale, on the other side of the ocean, it brought two people together at the altar.
+Anyway, yesterday’s wedding happened as a direct consequence of Vladimir Putin’s murderous and fortunately incompetently run war in Ukraine.
+I take some delight in the fact that the war has revealed the bravery and resolve of the Ukrainian people to stand up to aggression; on a smaller scale, on the other side of the ocean, it brought two people together at the altar.

 I hope that if he knew about this specific story, Mr. Putin would be supremely annoyed.